MedeaMelana/JsonGrammar/README.md

 one constructor only to wrap them in another one!

 The solution is to use heterogenous stacks of values.
-They are reminiscent of continuation-passing style, because in the way we use them they always have a polymorphic tail:
+They are reminiscent of continuation-passing style, because in the way we use them they usually have a polymorphic tail:

 ```